wagsandre/tf-gke-playground/README.md

-# STEPS
+# GKE + ILB + IAP enabled

+Use the `terraform.tfvars` to set up your GCP project environment variables required for this project.

+All the other `.tf` files don't need to be configured.
+Do it if you prefer to set some different configurations.

-All the YAML files referred here are included in this repo
+All the YAML files referred here are included in this repo.

+---

+## STEPS

 ### -- Automated with Terraform --